Good Workers versus Workers of Lawlessness: A New Testament Perspective

 Applicable Insight

-We tend to think of lawlessness as evil things, greed, adultery, murder... but Jesus redefines it as not knowing Him.
+We tend to think of lawlessness as evil things, greed, adultery, sexual immorality, drunkenness, murder... but Jesus redefines it as not knowing Him.
 This itself is disobedient to God's word and unbelief in the prophesied Messiah.
-Jesus is the Word that became flesh and dwelt among men.
+Jesus the Word that became flesh and dwelt among men.
 God previously spoke through men, now he speaks through His Son, the Word.

 The New Testament consistently teaches that good workers are not defined by external acts alone but by union with Christ, empowered by grace and the Spirit.
 Lawless workers may appear religious, but their works are detached from true relationship with Jesus.
-The dividing line is not activity but identity: whether one is redeemed, adopted, and transformed by grace, or whether one remains in rebellion, though they may seem outwardly obedient, they trust in self or law.
+The dividing line is not activity but identity: whether one is redeemed, adopted, and transformed by grace.
+Being outwardly obedient and doing good works is not the basis of judgement.

 - Good Workers: Redeemed by Christ’s blood (Titus 2:14), chosen and adopted (Ephesians 1), empowered by the Spirit (Romans 8), and prepared for good works (Ephesians 2:10).
 Their works flow from new birth, grace, truth, and maturity in Christ.